amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Despite our impliict prescriptivism, Proselint can be of use to standard descriptivist :sc:`nlp` techniques.
 Though Proselint has not been used in any extensive linguistic studies to date, Proselint fits the formal structure expected by many language-science techniques.
 Proselint emphaises different kinds of information in the feature sets it generates --- usage and style choices rather than word frequencies and syntax trees.
 Because of this Proselint has extensive applications as an input to other more standard linguistic techniques and as a means of drawing new insights about existing corpora.

-..Additionally, Proselint's rule-generation techniques have more closely followed the path of expert knowledge systems than those used by modern :sc:`nlp` research.
+..
+Additionally, Proselint's rule-generation techniques have more closely followed the path of expert knowledge systems than those used by modern :sc:`nlp` research.
 This approach is labor-intensive and does not scale well.
 Thus, integrating Proselint with :sc:`nlp` and machine learning techniques we expect will prove to be mutually beneficial (if only in providing a unique data set and ways to improve that data set).

 We identified that Proselint can provide a different look at existing corpora in the course of assembling a corpus of text from well-edited magazines believed to contain low rates of usage errors.
 When doing so, we noticed that there are no available annotated corpora that provide false-positive rates for style and usage violations [#]_.
 The Proselint testing framework is an excellent opportunity to develop such a corpus.
 Unfortunately, because our corpus is from magazines with copyright on their work, it cannot be released as part of open-source software such as Proselint.
 Developing an open-source corpus of style and usage errors will be necessary if these tools are to be made available outside of our internal tests and made generally available for :sc:`nlp` research.